nanashi07/cv/README.md

 - Build Gitlab and ensure availability.
 - Build required foundation structure and develop core system.
 - Evaluate and plan architecture of production on GPC, Azure cloud
+- Build production with Kubernetes(GKE), helm and other related solutions
 - Verification technical solution, includes:
   * Performance of the logging library.
   * Performance of JSON serialization